fantuz/entropy-service/README.md

 ### GO programming techniques and logics implemented, including:
 - socket management
-- HTTP and HTTPS servers sharing same mux
+- HTTP and HTTPS servers sharing same mux, HTTP headers & JSON telemetry
 - thread-safe and thread-aware structs
-- entropy counters (buffer, pressure, reseed interval, reseed bits etc)
+- observable metrics and counters (entropy source availability, entropy buffer, pressure, reseed interval, reseed bits etc)
 - running multiple routines in a context-safe manner, correctly implementing and supporting OS-signalling
-- HTTP headers & JSON telemetry
-- pluggable over different /dev/Xrandom sources (as said, for example, a ChaosKey, or better/safer/more modern entropy source)
+- pluggable over different /dev/Xrandom sources (as said, for example, a ChaosKey integrated by kernel driver /dev/kaoskeyX or any better/safer/more modern entropy source, for example by ID-Quantique company)
 - h2 readyness, now commented.
-Whole implementation is 3 lines away, but commented out as debug in HTTP/2 is way harder than HTTP/1.1
+Whole implementation is 3 lines away, but commented out as debug in HTTP/2 is way harder than HTTP/1.1 and I consider this a beta-phase
 - OS Variables to enable/disable TLS, h2, and other useful test features.
 Already present somehow, but currently commented out, as other points above.
 - random imgage generation, heatmaps
 - ...